hortonworks/ansible-hortonworks/INSTALL_static.md

 Modify the file at `~/ansible-hdp/inventory/static` to set the static inventory.

-The static inventory puts the hosts in different groups as described in the [Ansible Documentation](http://docs.ansible.com/ansible/intro_inventory.html#hosts-and-groups).
+The static inventory puts the nodes in different groups as described in the [Ansible Documentation](http://docs.ansible.com/ansible/intro_inventory.html#hosts-and-groups).

+Each group defines a specific node role, for example master, slave, edge.

-The following variables can be set for each host:
+The following variables can be set for each node:

 | Variable                      | Description                                                                                                 |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------- |